cabreramarlon27/encora-tasks/README.md

 - Sign up for an account.
 - Log in to manage their tasks.
 - Create, read, update, and delete tasks.
+- Filter and sort tasks by status, due date, etc.

 ## Project Structure